 Although this procedure is considered safe for most patients, there are certain risks and complications associated with any type of surgical procedure.
 Some of these risks include infection, healing problems, blood clots and fluid drainage.
 Patients can reduce these risks by choosing a skilled and experienced surgeon such to perform their procedure, and by following the doctor’s instructions before and after surgery.

-The package includes: doctor's fee, anesthetics, using of operating room, equipment, medicines, accommodation for short stay in Poliklinika Bagatin, medications associated with the operation, care of the medical staff, the recommendations of drugs that will be taken after the surgery, check-up after surgery.
+The package includes: anesthetics, equipment, medicines, accommodation for short stay in Bagatin Clinic, medications associated with the operation, care of the medical staff, the recommendations of drugs that will be taken after the surgery, check-up after surgery.

-The package does not include: stay in the Poliklinika Bagatin longer than one night, accommodation costs prior to admission in the Polyclinic, telephone charges, preoperative examination (routine blood tests, ECG, chest X-ray), laboratory costs, drugs that are not connected with the operation, and consultations with other specialists and costs associated with other patients disease, such as diabetes, high blood pressure, asthma, thyroid disease, allergy medications, heart disease, etc.
+The package does not include: stay in the Bagatin Clinic longer than one night, accommodation costs prior to admission to the clinic, telephone charges, preoperative examination (routine blood tests, ECG, chest X-ray), laboratory costs, drugs that are not connected with the operation, and consultations with other specialists and costs associated with other patients disease, such as diabetes, high blood pressure, asthma, thyroid disease, allergy medications, heart disease, etc.

 People who have visited this page have also shown interest in these services: